 In conclusion, you could store 50 models like this for every second of life for 100 years and still have memory left over.
 So yes, if you look at it this way, 64-bit memory is large enough to store a lifetime in its entirety.
 It seems to be eminently doable.

-6. Proving Afterlife Exists Using Information
+7.6.
+Conclusion: Proving Afterlife Using Information

 This metamorphosis is nothing short of astounding - the creation of time and space without bounds.
 Awareness becomes everything and assumes the size of memory.
 In its embrace, all information, all experiences, and all knowledge are realized.
 The very essence of the afterlife unfolds like a celestial orchestra, resonating with the grand symphony of memory.